 The AAFa materials kept in the environment of NaCl solution for long periods of time are resistant to the corrosion and do not exhibit any sign of deterioration.
 The values of compressive strength of AAFa geopolymer materials exposed to the NaCl solution increased over the whole period of measurement (720 days) and achieved as much as 70 MPa.
-The mass of samples kept in the NaCl solution increased during the 1st year (by about 3 rel. %) and remained stable afterwards.
-The penetration of chloride ions into the AAFa body (measured perpendicularly in the direction from the surface in contact with the chloride solution) showed a decreasing tendency and the chloride concentration in the body was low.
-The penetration of chloride ions was greater than that of sulfates; this fact is probably due to the smaller size of chloride ions (figures 14, 15).
+The mass of samples kept in the NaCl solution increased during the 1st year (by about 3 rel. %)

+and remained stable afterwards.
+The penetration of chloride ions into the AAFa body (measured perpendicularly in the direction from the surface in contact chloride solution) with the showed decreasing а the chloride tendency and concentration in the body was The penetration of low. chloride ions was greater than that of sulfates; this fact is probably due to the smaller size of chloride ions.
 Practically no corrosion products were observed on the surface of AAFa geopolymer materials kept in the NaCl solution.

 No new crystalline phases formed when the AAFa materials were kept in sulfate and NaCl solutions.
 The RTG diffraction analysis only confirmed the occurrence of original crystalline phases of fly ash.
-The absence of expansion products as the ettringite ( $C_6A\bar{S}3H{32}$ ) or the Friedel salt ( $C_4AClH{11}$ ) in samples kept in salt solutions for 2 years is an important finding.
+The absence of expansion products as the ettringite $(C_6A \overline{S}3H{32})$ or the Friedel salt (C_4ACIH{11}) in samples kept in salt solutions for 2 years is an important finding.